You can’t complain that nothing new is being added to the parks and then complain when new things are announced. Continue reading

 “I’m so glad that The Great Movie Ride will be the icon of Hollywood Boulevard again,” Fiorillo said.

-The Great Movie Ride, another attraction that has been a staple of the park since its grand opening, will not only be the focal point of the park once more, but will also getting an update of its very own.
+The Great Movie Ride, another attraction that has been a staple of the park since its grand opening, will not only be the focal point of the park once more, but will also be getting an update of its very own.

 According to the New York Times, the changes include a remake of the video guests see while they’re in line for the ride and the classic movie montage they see at the end of the ride.
 These changes will be introduced within the first few months of 2015, and guests are both excited and nervous to see what’s in store.